sudheerg1/Awesome_Dictionary/README.md

 An Awesome Place to Start Building Your English Vocabulary.

-The app lets you lookup for meanings of some of the hardest words in English Language.
+The app lets you look up the meanings of some of the hardest words in English Language.